MultiCraft/repixture/mods/rp_mobs/API.md

 couldn't differ that much.

 The other extreme is mobkit.
-This mod basically wanted to do away with all the hardcoded behavior and instead give the developer
+This mod basically wanted to do away with all the hardcoded behavior and instead give the developer more freedom.
-This approach sounded good at first but the problem was that mobkit offered so little in useful features that you basically still had to start from (almost) zero.
+This approach sounded good at first but the problem was that mobkit offered so little in useful features that you basically still had to start from (almost) zero to re-implement common features that the mod should have already given you.
-But this defeats the point of an API.
+This defeats the point of an API.
 Other mods that looked promising disappointed me because they are very poorly documented, making them useless for productive development.

-Since none of the available options was satisfying, I finally decided to create my own mobs API, which should allow me to add a diverse set of mobs relatively easy.
+Since none of the available options were satisfying, I've finally decided to create my own mobs API, which should allow me to add a diverse set of mobs relatively easy.